API Usage

 Planning ahead:

-- Monitor usage trending
+- Monitor credit usage trending

-- Purchase additional subscription before hitting limit
+- Purchase higher tier before hitting limit

 Can I get notifications about my usage?